This is Rehab Day 15:

 Someone wrote under the article “Lindsey, although I applaud your writing about the ED journey, I also remember that you wrote about drinking and eating disorders.
 I have noticed that the last few times you have posted pictures of yourself in a swimsuit, it looks like you are drinking wine.
 Am I mistaken?
 If so, while it is admirable to post the pictures, I think the drinking makes it easier to let inhibitions go.“

-I posted the pictures drunkenly that night, fumbling over the keys, and I laid my head on my friend’s shoulder on the A-train back home and let the whirl of the subway silence out the little voice inside my head that whispered:
+I posted the pictures drunkenly, fumbling over the keys, and I laid my head on my girlfriend’s shoulder on the A-train back home and let the whirl of the subway silence out the little voice inside my head that whispered:

 This isn’t the recovery you pictured.